 Joanie Woods, FPS Board Chair, resides in Leland and is very active in a broad range of community activities.
 She presently serves on several committees for Fishtown Preservation Society.
 Joanie is former Chair of the the Leelanau Conservancy’s Wildflower Rescue and of the Leelanau Heritage Route.
 Joanie graduated from Abbot Academy (now Andover), and received a B.A. from the University of Colorado.

-Scot Zimmerman, FPS Treasurer, resides in Traverse City, and currently serves as Regional President, Northern Michigan for Huntington Bank.
+Scot Zimmerman, FPS Treasurer, resides in Traverse City, and currently serves as President, Traverse City for Mercantile Bank.
 Growing up in Traverse City, he spent his childhood climbing the dunes, swimming and sailing on all our lakes, visiting Fishtown, and passing through on the way to explore South Manitou.
 As an adult, he has spent time doing many of the same things with his wife Liz, and two daughters Katy and Maddy.
 Liz, being a Leland native, made the connection to Fishtown important to the family.
 It is this connection that prompted Scot to become involved with the Fishtown Preservation Society.

 Matthew (Matt) Anhut grew up in Ypsilanti, Michigan, and is wholly fortunate to split his time between Leland and southern California.
 During his working career, Matt was general counsel of Bel Air Investment Advisors in Los Angeles, where he served on the firm’s management committee, as well as oversaw legal matters, human resources, and its securities regulatory compliance program.
 Prior to that time, Matt was in the private practice of law, initially with Kirkpatrick & Lockhart (now K&L Gates) in Washington, DC and New York City and then with Bryan Cave LLP in Santa Monica, California.
 Matt earned his undergraduate degree, in business administration, from Georgetown University and his law degree from Emory University.
 Matt has been admitted to practice law in California, Maryland, and Washington, DC (each inactive currently) and was registered as a securities industry supervisor and representative.